Table of Contents

 Herpes zoster or shingles is a viral disease characterized by a painful skin rash with blisters in a limited area on one side of the body (left or right), often in a stripe.

-In this condition, hot paste of Moringa bark, is mixed with bark of Goolar and Jamum and applied on affected body parts.
+In this condition, hot paste of Moringa bark, is mixed with bark of Goolar and Jamum and applied on the affected body parts.

 Prepare paste of Moringa leaves and mix in curd.
 Take regularly.